dahays/CyberPipeLineSharedDocs/README - Lesson 2.md

 Damien Hays, Team member 2

 ## Number Guessing Game Description
 This program plays a game to guess numbers from 1 to 1000 or between numbers specified by the players.
-It prompts the user for their first names and if they would like to specify their own min/max for guesses.
+It prompts each player for their first name and if they would like to specify their own min/max for guesses.
 When the game is over it outputs a message with the winner and the number of guesses it took.
+This program was written as a team assignment by Sam and Dean Winchester.

 ### Number Guessing Game Flowchart
 ```mermaid